Vehicle tracking system: Hardware (the tracking unit)

+In India, SIM-based vehicle tracking is widely deployed for road freight logistics as it requires no hardware installation — platforms cover millions of trucks by querying mobile network location signals via TRAI-compliant APIs.

 Common hardware form factors include hardwired devices connected directly to the vehicle's power supply, plug-and-play OBD trackers, and battery-powered devices for assets like trailers or containers.

 Software (the management platform)

 The software component processes raw data from the hardware into usable information.
 Software platforms in this industry are often categorized into two main business models.
-Some solutions are sold as a bundled hardware and software package from a single provider, such as those from Geotab or MiX Telematics, where the software is exclusively designed to work with the company's own devices.
-In contrast, other platforms are device-agnostic, such as Wialon, meaning they are designed to be compatible with a wide variety of tracking devices from different hardware manufacturers.
+Some solutions are sold as a bundled hardware and software package from a single provider where the software is exclusively designed to work with the company's own devices.
+In contrast, other platforms are device-agnostic, meaning they are designed to be compatible with a wide variety of tracking devices from different hardware manufacturers.
 The software consists of a backend server that processes the data and frontend applications that allow users to interact with it.

 Backend (the server)

 The backend is a central server responsible for communicating with the tracking devices.
 Its primary functions are to securely receive the large volumes of data transmitted by the fleet, process it, and store it in a database.
 This server handles tasks like parsing location coordinates, sensor readings, and diagnostic codes, making the information ready for use by frontend applications.